proxytranslation/user-docs/dashboard/menu/dashboard/advancedsettings.md

 ## Tweaks

 In this menu, you'll find checkboxes for settings that apply to very specific circumstances.
-For those special times, when you come across the occassional special snowflake.
+For those special snowflakes and occassions.
 When in doubt, contact us!

 - **Retaining original DOCTYPEs**: By default, the Proxy Application generates an HTML5 standards-compliant file to send to the